 During fiscal 2016, the Committee again retained the independent compensation consulting firm Compensia, Inc., which we refer to as Compensia, to assist it with executive, equity and non-employee director compensation matters.
 The Committee selected Compensia based primarily on its principals' depth of experience in the technology industry and its prior performance as a consultant to the Committee.
-During fiscal 2016, Compensia worked with the Committee to help ensure that our compensation practices were appropriate for our industry and also provided an analysis of director compensation, in each case for the Committee's use in setting fiscal 2016 compensation.
-Compensia's recommendations to the Committee generally included suggested ranges for compensation or descriptions of policies that Compensia currently considers "best practices" in our industry.
+During fiscal 2016, Compensia worked with the Committee to help ensure that our compensation practices were appropriate for our industry and also provided an analysis of director compensation, in each case for the Committee's use in setting fiscal 2016 compensia currently considers "best practices" in our industry.